 To track time-to-productivity, organizations should:

-A shorter time-to-productivity means the onboarding process is effective and efficient, while longer ramp-up times may indicate training gaps or inadequate resources.
+A shorter time-to-productivity means the onboarding process is effective and efficient, while longer ramp-up times may indicate training gaps or inadequate resources and need to find ways to accelerate onboarding.

 Retention is one of the strongest indicators of onboarding effectiveness.
 If employees leave within six to twelve months, it often signals onboarding-related issues such as unclear job expectations, lack of engagement, or inadequate support.